Balkan Bump

-Will Magid, known professionally as Balkan Bump is an American trumpet player, producer, and ethnomusicologist based in Oakland, CA. Signed to electronic producer Gramatik's label Lowtemp, Balkan Bump's music interweaves electronic production and live instrumentation.
+Will Magid, known professionally as Balkan Bump is an American trumpet player, producer, and ethnomusicologist based in Oakland, California.
+Signed to electronic producer Gramatik's label Lowtemp, Balkan Bump's music interweaves electronic production and live instrumentation.

 Early life

 Magid grew up in Palo Alto, where his father tech journalist Larry Magid would often bring home new electronics and games, inspiring an early interest in technology.
 He began playing trumpet at age 10 and went on to play with the SFJazz High School All-Stars Big Band, with which he opened for Herbie Hancock and performed at Lincoln Center.
 Magid attended college at UCLA where he obtained a degree in ethnomusicology.